Watch out for criminals offering ‘free COVID testing’ to steal your identity - NewsBreak

 “I don’t know why I was scared but just getting something like that and knowing that this COVID-19 stuff is really real,” she added.

-The United States Department of Health and Human Services and the Office of the Inspector General have taken notice of the scammers.Don’t let your guard down: COVID-19 ‘still a threat’
+The United States Department of Health and Human Services and the Office of the Inspector General have taken notice of the scammers.NY COVID latest: Monday, February 14, 2022

 “What we have found is that fraudsters are using this crisis, this COVID-19 pandemic to take advantage of unsuspecting people and they are targeting everyone,” said Tamala Miles, a special agent in charge with the HHS.